Kalyan Singh remains one of the towering heroes of the Rama Janmabhoomi Movement and an unswerving devotee of Sri Ramachandra

 Because Justice U U Lalit had appeared as a lawyer in 1994 arguing for former Uttar Pradesh Chief Minister, Kalyan Singh, a civilisational hero for all seasons and reasons.
 During his long public career, Kalyan Singh’s political fortunes have undergone several upheavals but there is a fond place in every Hindu heart for this uncompromising Sri Rama Bhakta.

-An L K Advani ultimately cowered before the bullying tactics of the anti-Hindu, anti-India secular goon squad and claimed the Babri Masjid demotion as the “saddest day of my life,” a movement of which he was the most visible face and its mascot if you will.
-An A B Vajpayee who was never fully with the Ram Janmabhoomi movement became the one-man embodiment of Bhishma and Dhritarashtra when the demolition occurred.
+Arguably, Sri L.K.
+Advani ultimately cowered before the bullying tactics of the anti-Hindu, anti-India secular goon squad and claimed the Babri Masjid demotion as the “saddest day of my life,” a movement of which he was the most visible face and its mascot if you will.
+An Atal Bihari Vajpayee who was never fully with the Ram Janmabhoomi movement became the one-man embodiment of Bhishma and Dhritarashtra when the demolition occurred.
 A Sushma Swaraj equated this historical surge to reclaim Bharata’s soul to a cheque.

 Not Kalyan Singh.

 In fact, Kalyan Singh is perhaps the only mainstream BJP leader, who truly emulated Sri Ramachandra and willingly, gladly gave up his Chief Minister’s throne in service of the Ikshvakukulatilaka.
 In the pristine tradition of the Bhakti Pantha, it is said that the greater and the purer the Bhakta, the more the hardships he or she will be subjected to by the Devata.
 Whether one believes in this or no is immaterial and irrelevant here.